SpandanShah1503/Calculator/README.md

-**Project Name - Calculator Using HTML,CSS,JAVASCRIPT With Creative UI.**

-I’m excited to share with you a project I’ve been working on: a digital calculator.
-This may seem like a simple tool, but it represents a significant step in my journey as a web developer.
-To build this calculator, I utilized the power of three core technologies: HTML, CSS, and JavaScript.
-HTML provided the structural foundation, defining the layout and content of the calculator.
-CSS, on the other hand, added the visual appeal, styling the buttons, display, and overall appearance.
-The real magic, however, lies in JavaScript.
-This dynamic language brought the calculator to life, enabling it to perform calculations, update the display, and respond to user input.
-Designed and developed a calculator with a user-centric UI.
+# Calculator Using HTML, CSS, and JavaScript 💻🧮

+I’m excited to share a project I’ve been working on — a **Digital Calculator** with a creative and user-friendly UI.

+While it may seem like a simple tool, this calculator represents a big milestone in my web development journey.
+It was built using three core web technologies:

+- **HTML** – to create the structure and layout of the calculator.
+- **CSS** – to design a visually appealing, modern, and responsive UI.
+- **JavaScript** – to bring interactivity and logic to life by handling user input and performing calculations.

+### ✨ Highlights
+- Fully functional calculator with basic arithmetic operations.
+- Creative, clean, and user-centric UI design.
+- Real-time display updates and button interactions.

+### 📁 Tech Stack
+- HTML5
+- CSS3
+- JavaScript (Vanilla)

+---

+Feel free to check it out, test it, and share your feedback! 😊